MaxTribble/Random-Password-Generator/README.md

 ## Features

--Generating a customized and randomized password.
+Generating a customized and randomized password:
 - The ability to choose password length (8-128 characters).
 - Allowing only certain elements to be present in the password (symbols, capitol letters and numbers).